 - Get involved with a wide range of volunteering opportunities

 - Sign up to our e-newsletters to stay in touch

 Give to others

-During the Coronavirus crisis we have seen how acts of kindness in the community can create positive feelings and it can give you a purpose and a sense of reward.
+We’ve seen how acts of kindness in the community can create positive feelings and it can give you a purpose and a sense of reward.
 From mowing the lawn for an elderly neighbour to joining a local community group, helping others is also a way to help yourself.

 Do something for yourself

 Is there something you’ve always fancied having a go at?
 Baking a cake, building a bench, creating a website or video game, learning a musical instrument… now’s the time!
 There are lots of ways to learn something new and it will give you a great sense of fulfilment and satisfaction.
 Attending evening classes gives you the chance to meet new people, or you can look at videos or courses on-line.

 Please click here to watch the accompanying videos from the NHS.